elemental/Elemental/doc/source/lapack-like/inversion.rst

 :math:`n` is the height of :math:`A`, and :math:`||A||_2` can be computed as the maximum absolute value of the eigenvalues of :math:`A`.

-.. cpp:function:: HermitianPseudoinverse( UpperOrLower uplo, DistMatrix<F,MC,MR>& A )
+.. cpp:function:: HermitianPseudoinverse( UpperOrLower uplo, DistMatrix<F>& A )

    Computes the pseudoinverse of a distributed Hermitian matrix with data stored in the `uplo` triangle.